marcoverpas/PhD_Lectures_Macerata_2025/README.md

 </figure>

-## A2_Presuppositions_of_the_TMC
+## A2_Presuppositions_of_the_MCT

-According to [Graziani](https://www.cambridge.org/core/books/monetary-theory-of-production/A813BE586E79CDF0DE7C3D930DBF632F) (2006, pp. 25-26) the main theoretical presuppositions of the TMC are:
+According to [Graziani](https://www.cambridge.org/core/books/monetary-theory-of-production/A813BE586E79CDF0DE7C3D930DBF632F) (2006, pp. 25-26) the main theoretical presuppositions of the MCT are:

 1. Money is in the nature of credit money (bank credit).